 Mel Brooks never told Frankie Laine that the theme song 'Blazing Saddles' was for a comedy.
 Frankie thought it was a dramatic western.
 Mel was worried Frankie wouldn't sing it with conviction if he knew the truth.

 When Mel Brooks advertised in the show business trade papers for a "Frankie Laine-type" voice to sing the film's title song, he was hoping for a good imitator.
-Instead, Frankie Laine himself showed at Brooks' office two days later, ready to do the job but nobody told him the movie was a parody.
+Instead, Frankie Laine himself showed up at Brooks' office two days later, ready to do the job but nobody told him the movie was a parody.

 Production began with Gig Young as the Waco Kid.
 On the first day of shooting, the scene where the drunk Waco Kid hangs from a bunk asking if Bart is black, Young revealed that he really was indeed drunk (he had had an alcohol problem for years) and proceeded to undergo a physical collapse on set.
 Brooks shut down production for a day and Gene Wilder flew cross country to take over the role.
 Young later sued Warner Bros. for breach of contract.